-The aim of this leaflet is to give you information about Rhizolysis/ Radio Frequency Lesioning (Denervation) and to answer some questions that you may have.
-Please note that places may do things differently.
+The aim of this leafelt is to provide you with information relating to radiofrequency lesioning for knee joint and to answer some questions that you may have.
+Please note that some places do things differently to others.
 Your doctor will be able to explain fully what to expect.